jeremiafourie/job_card_management/DATABASE_DESIGN.md

 - **ORM**: Room (AndroidX) with `fallbackToDestructiveMigration` (add migrations before production)
 - **Workflow source of truth**: `statusHistory` JSON on `job_cards` and `fixed_assets`
 - **Media**: Job photos stored as JSON arrays of `{ uri, notes }` where URIs are FileProvider paths to app-managed copies (camera or gallery copies into `.../files/Pictures`).
 Receipts stored on `job_purchases` as single receipt fields in the same storage area.
+- **Technician-entered fields**: Travel distance (km) is captured on the job detail screen alongside work/notes.
 - **Single-tech app**: `technician` table holds the single logged-in user (id=1)

 ## Tables